Stress on the mind: how stress affects the brain

 When we encounter a stressful situation, we don’t just go from zero to 60 right away.

-Learn how to recognize the five distinct stages of stress.
+Learn how to recognise the five distinct stages of stress.

 Understanding the signs and symptoms can help you get ahead of the problem, and start to take measures to reduce your stress response and escape the chronic stress cycle.